streamnative/function-mesh-website/docs/functions/function-debug.md

     > **Note**
     >
-    > To use the `pulsar-admin` CLI tool to monitor Pulsar functions and connectors, you should start Function Mesh Proxy in advance.
+    > To use the `pulsar-admin` CLI tool to monitor Pulsar functions and connectors, you should start Function Mesh Worker service in advance.
 For details, see [work with `pulsar-admin` CLI tool](/install-function-mesh.md#work-with-pulsar-admin-cli-tool).

     ```bash
     bin/pulsar-admin functions create \